ShaniHalali/Cinema-manager-SQL-/README.md

 ## Key Functionalities
 1. **Seat Availability Check**
-   - A function named `check_availability` ensures that before purchasing a ticket, seat availability is verified for the selected screening.
+   - A function named "check_availability" ensures that before purchasing a ticket, seat availability is verified for the selected screening.

 2. **Triggers**
    - A trigger checks seat availability using the "check_availability" function before each ticket purchase.